 Asbestos falls into two main groups;

-- Serpentine Asbestos – This is know as white asbestos, derived from magnesium silicate, which produces soft and weavable fibres which made this material the most effective material for manufacture and therefore make this group of “Chrysotile” asbestos the most commonly used in the United Kingdom.
+- Serpentine Asbestos – This is known as white asbestos, derived from magnesium silicate, which produces soft and weavable fibres which made this material the most effective material for manufacture and therefore make this group of “Chrysotile” asbestos the most commonly used in the United Kingdom.

 - Amphibole asbestos – This larger group includes tremolite, crocidolite, amosite, anthophyllite and actinolite.
 Amphibole asbestos fibres are derived from silicates of magnesium, iron, calcium and sodium.
-Fibres are not as flexible as the magnesium silicate type as found in serpentine types and are brittle with a rod- or needle shaped structure.
+Fibres are not as flexible as the magnesium silicate type as found in serpentine types and are brittle with a rod- or needle-shaped structure.
 Amphibole is more heat and chemical resistant than serpentine fibres.

 - Amosite is often referred to as brown asbestos and is made up of iron magnesium silicate, The